-Once you have a big list of expenditures going, divide out the expenses that you know for sure that you have to pay.
-These are essential expenses that if you did not pay, would make college life pretty difficult.
+Once you have a big list of expenditures going, parse out the expenses that you know for sure that you have to pay.
+These are essentials, like:

 • Cell phone bill

-It’s college, so you want to make sure you have room for fun money, duh!
-List out all of your expenses that are related to fun and entertainment.
+It’s college, so you want to make sure you have room for a little fun money.
+List all of your expenses that are related to fun and entertainment.
 These could include:

 • Athletic tickets

-If you need more help, there are three really good ways to help you budget in college:
+There are at least three good ways to help you budget in college:

 • Budget-tracking apps

 All three methods work similarly.
-You’ll record your income and expenses for each month.
-At the end of each month, you’ll look back on how much you brought in and how much you spent so you can make adjustments for the next month.
+You’ll record your income and expenses for the month.
+At the end of the month, you’ll look back on how much you brought in and how much you spent so you can make adjustments for the next month.

 A whiteboard works particularly well if you have roommates and split your bills.
 It helps keep everyone accountable and serves as a good reminder to pay your bills on time.
 In the whiteboard scenario, you can record what you spent for the day, and update your totals every day.
-Put the whiteboard in a spot where you can see it, such as by your desk or on the fridge.
+It’s best to put the whiteboard in a spot where you can see it, such as by your desk or on the fridge.

-You can also use a budget-tracking app on your phone to take your budget on-the-go.
+A budget-tracking app on your phone lets you take your budget on the go.
 Budget apps can link to your bank and credit card accounts, so every time you make a transaction, the app automatically records it.
-Keep in mind, apps require third-party authorization, so you need to make sure you’re okay sharing your bank account information with the app.

-Set up your budget by adding new categories, and maybe allow notifications, so you get a warning when you’re close to going over on your burrito budget.
+You can set up your budget by adding new categories, and maybe allow notifications so you get a warning when you’re close to going over on your burrito budget.
 Because burritos are life.

 You can also learn how to make a budget in college with a simple spreadsheet.
-Use Google Sheets or Excel and build out a virtual spreadsheet.
-Use a new tab for each month in the year so you can separate monthly expenses.
+Build a virtual spreadsheet with Google Sheets or Excel, using a new tab for each month in the year so you can separate monthly expenses.

-This method is more manual than an app, but it might help you stay more connected by looking at your bank or credit card statements and manually recording each transaction in your budget.
+This method is more manual than an app, requiring you to look at your bank or credit card statements and manually record each transaction in your budget.